asmaachr/Tableau/README.md

 From count of listings we can see that it is mainly in Manhattan with 53% and Brooklyn with 38%.
 Also Manhatan has the highest median followed by Brooklyn.
 From rating score, all the neighbourhood have an average score of 92% and staten island 91%.
 #### Heat map
 From reviews Manhattan have 55% from the total and Brooklyn 37%.
-It is intersting to notice from the heat map that the short term rental are again entire home and private room maily located in mahhattan
+It is intersting to notice from the heat map that the short term rental are again entire home and private room maily located in mahattan